I Am on the Hit List

 I Am on the Hit List: A Journalist's Murder and the Rise of Autocracy in India (Indian subtitle: Murder and Myth-making in South India) is a 2024 non-fiction book by American journalist Rollo Romig.
 It focuses on the 2017 murder of Indian journalist Gauri Lankesh in Bangalore and examines the political and ideological context surrounding her death.
 The book was published by Penguin Books on August 6, 2024.

 Background

 Gauri Lankesh (1962–2017) was an Indian journalist and activist who edited Lankesh Patrike, a Kannada-language weekly.
 She was known for her criticism of Hindu nationalist groups and her advocacy for secularism and social justice.
 On September 5, 2017, Lankesh was shot dead outside her home in Bangalore by unidentified gunmen.
 Her murder led to widespread protests in India, with many linking it to her criticism of right-wing extremism.
 Rollo Romig, an American journalist who had lived in Bangalore, had met Lankesh during his time in India.
 After her murder, he returned to investigate the circumstances of her death and the broader socio-political environment in South India.

-Content

-The book covers the following topics: